FACULTY OF HEALTH SCIENCES: SCHOOL OF NURSING POLICY - IMMUNIZATION SCREENING PROCESS

 Students must provide proof of Tdap booster (Adacel/Boostrix) within the last 10 years.
 Students are responsible for ensuring that these boosters remain up-to-date after admittance to the School of Nursing.

-- A 10mm or more induration is positive (or 5mm or more for those infected with HIV, or in recent close contact with active TB, or with chest X-ray indicating healed TB).
+A 10 mm or greater induration is a positive result (or 5 mm or more for those infected with HIV, or in recent close contact with active TB, or with chest X-ray indicating healed TB).
 If any TST is positive, this must be reported to the School of Nursing.
-The student will require medical follow-up with a chest X-ray, symptom check, and referral to the Tuberculosis Clinic at the Kingston Health Sciences Centre (KHSC).
+The student will require medical follow-up with a chest X-ray and symptom check to rule out active TB prior to starting placement.
+An annual chest x-ray and assessment are not required but the student should seek medical attention promptly if they develop symptoms of active TB disease.

 Non-immune students who have a contraindication to receiving the Varicella vaccine must inform the School of Nursing upon registration and will be referred to the Director of the School of Nursing for advice.